brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

   "signature": "Q1bURgJoEslbD1c5...3pYdSMLio57mQNN4"
 }
 ~~~~~~~~~~
-The webauthn payload MAY contain any identifiers registered in "WebAuthn Attestation Statement Format Identifiers" and any extensions registered in "WebAuthn Extension Identifiers" [IANA-Webauthn].
+The WebAuthn payload MAY contain any identifiers registered in "WebAuthn Attestation Statement Format Identifiers" and any extensions registered in "WebAuthn Extension Identifiers" [IANA-Webauthn].

 # Operational Considerations